gsnaveen/get-active-campaigns-web-scraping/README.md

 urlList.txt is the list of input URLs activeCampaigns.txt contains 'url','metatag' , 'campaignURL', 'CAMPAIGN','COUNTRY','POSITION','REFERRING_URL','CREATIVE'

-This can be easily configured to list your own campaign atributes
+This can be easily configured to list your own campaign attributes